 Using the App Engine flexible environment means that your application instances run within Docker containers on Google Compute Engine virtual machines (VMs).

-Generally, applications that receive consistent traffic, experience regular traffic fluctuations, or meet the parameters for scaling up and down gradually, are more cost effective in the flexible environment.
+Generally, good candidates for the flexible environment are applications that receive consistent traffic, experience regular traffic fluctuations, or meet the parameters for scaling up and down gradually.

 The flexible environment is optimal for applications with the following characteristics: